Activate Your Burner

 Software wallets like MetaMask, Phantom, Coinbase Wallet, Exodus, and BlueWallet store your private keys on internet-connected devices.
 This makes them vulnerable to phishing scams, malware, and unauthorized access.

-What makes Burner Wallet more secure than traditional software wallets?
+What makes Burner wallet more secure than traditional software wallets?

 Burner stores private keys in a secure chip that’s completely offline and non-extractable.
 It also skips recovery phrases entirely, using a safer PIN-based access model.

-Do I still need to worry about seed phrases with Burner Wallet?
+Do I still need to worry about seed phrases with Burner wallet?

 No. Burner doesn’t use recovery phrases at all.
 That means no seed words to lose, leak, or stash on a Post-it.
 Your PIN is all you need.

-Is Burner Wallet good for everyday crypto use?
+Is Burner wallet good for everyday crypto use?

 Yes.
 Burner gives you the security of a hardware wallet with the simplicity of a hot wallet.
 It’s ideal for spending stablecoins, sending BTC, or interacting with dApps.

-How does Burner Wallet compare to Ledger or Trezor?
+How does Burner wallet compare to Ledger or Trezor?

 Burner uses the same class of secure element chips found in these more expensive wallets but offers a smoother user experience—no screen-tapping, no firmware updates, and no recovery phrase anxiety.
 Because Burner’s firmware is fixed and can’t be updated, it eliminates a major security risk: attackers can’t modify or tamper with the device after manufacturing, unlike wallets that require ongoing firmware updates.